Collin Graf

-Collin Graf (born September 21, 2002) is an American professional ice hockey player for the San Jose Sharks of the National Hockey League (NHL).
+Collin Graf (born September 21, 2002) is an American professional ice hockey player who is a right winger for the San Jose Sharks of the National Hockey League (NHL).
 He played college ice hockey for Union College and Quinnipiac University.

+Early life

+Graf was born in Lincoln, Massachusetts to engineers Robert and Theresa Graf and has a younger brother Justin who was drafted 118th overall in the 2026 NHL draft by the Nashville Predators and plays for Harvard University.
+He learned how to skate at the request of his mother, and credits watching hockey players during his lessons to cause him to want to play.
+As a child he played with the Assabet Valley Patriots, currently known as the Patriot Hockey Club.

 Playing career

 College

 Graf began his collegiate career for Union College during the 2021–22 season, where he recorded 11 goals and 11 assists in 37 games.